stimulusreflex/stimulus_reflex/README.md

 end
 ```

+### ActionCable Defaults Expected

-Note that ActionCable defaults are expected.
-This library will use or create `window.App` and `App.cable`.
+StimulusReflex will use or create `window.App` and `App.cable`
+and is typically loaded before the default ActionCable initialization code.

 ## Advanced Usage